Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/7_Image_Pyramids/README.md

 ```
 ![](README_IMG/pyramid.png)
 ```
-NOTE: Laplacian pyramid images are like edge images only.
+NOTE: Laplacian pyramid images are like edge images.
 Can adjust the screen brighter to see the contour of the image below or it will be all black.
 ```
 ![](README_IMG/Laplacian.png)